 When you’re ready to move

 If you’re considering moving to one of these cities and need to sell your current home, Sundae can help.
+Sundae is the only marketplace that connects homeowners looking to sell their homes as-is to the largest network of investors to ensure the highest possible offer.
+By getting your property in front of hundreds of local investors, we help you get the highest possible price.
 Our painless process gets you the highest off-market price for your house without having to do anything to prepare it.
 We buy as-is.
 Contact us today to learn more.